bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 While it was not relevant to Allison, the site had been served by Apache web servers running on Linux with MySQL databases for its entire history.
 This arrangement is so common it has a name — the *LAMP Stack*.

-Sysadmins managing websites refer to the all the software underpinning a websites as it's *stack*, and being nerdy types, sysadmins like to reduce stacks to acronyms, so the combination of Linux, Apache, MySQL & PHP became LAMP.
+Sysadmins managing websites refer to all the software underpinning a website as its *stack*, and being nerdy types, sysadmins like to reduce stacks to acronyms, so the combination of Linux, Apache, MySQL & PHP became LAMP.

 ## The Site's First Truly Dedicated Server